 In April 2014, we entered into a credit agreement with a syndication of lenders and Texas Capital Bank, National Association, as administrative agent and letter of credit issuer (the "Credit Agreement").
 The Credit Agreement provides for a \$135.0 million senior secured revolving credit facility, which can be increased by our request, to \$200.0 million, subject to the terms and provisions of the Credit Agreement.
-On July 31, 2014, amounts available to us under the Credit Agreement were increased by \$40.0 million to \$175.0 million, and on September 30, 2014, amounts available to us under the Credit Agreement were increased from \$175.0 million, in each case, in accordance with the accordion feature of the Credit Agreement.
+On July 31, 2014, amounts available to us under the Credit Agreement were increased by \$40.0 million to \$175.0 million, and on September 30, 2014, amounts available to us under the Credit Agreement were increased from \$175.0 million to \$200.0 million, in each case, in accordance with the accordion feature of the Credit Agreement.

 The Credit Agreement matures on April 28, 2017.
 Borrowings under the credit facility are limited to the borrowing base, which is based on the loan value of the pool of collateral in which the lenders have a security interest.
 We may add houses, vacant lots, land, and acquisition and development projects to the pool of collateral through April 28, 2015.
 The loan value of speculative houses, pre-sold houses, model houses, vacant lots, land, and acquisition and development projects is adjusted based on formulas with respect to each of those categories of collateral; the loan value of the collateral decreases based on the amount of time such collateral is in the borrowing base.
 Subsequent to this date and through April 28, 2016, advances will continue to be made for assets previously included in the pool of collateral as they move into higher funding categories.
-Pre-sold homes may remain in the borrowing base for up to 18 months.
-Vacant lots, land and acquisition and development projects may remain in the borrowing base for up to 18 months.
-Vacant lots, land and acquisition and development projects may remain in the borrowing base for up to 18 months.
+Pre-sold homes may remain in the borrowing base for up to one year.
+Speculative homes may remain in the borrowing base for up to 18 months.
 Vacant lots, land and acquisition and development projects may remain in the borrowing base for up to three years.
 At December 31, 2014, the borrowing base was \$200.0 million, of which \$139.4 million was outstanding and the remaining \$60.6 million was available to borrow.